 English is widely spoken and used in business.

-In the fall of 2021, Dubai is ready to host a number of landmark events which includes the marquee Expo 2020 which is expected to attract a record-breaking business growth, participation and attendance.
-Commencing on 1st October 2021 the event will be the largest in the Arab world and is set to welcome participants from over 190 countries.
-The global event is emphasizing on opportunity, mobility and sustainability to create a lasting legacy which will transform the culture of innovation and architecture worldwide.
-Besides the marquee Expo 2020, there are other important international events going to take place in 2021 which include Annual radiology Meeting, The Airport Show and the Cityscape 2020 Real Estate Summit.
+In October 2021, UAE will host Expo 2020.
+Expo 2020 will be the largest in the Arab world and is set to welcome participants from over 190 countries.
+Besides Expo 2020, the UAE will host other important international events in 2021, including the Annual radiology Meeting, The Airport Show, and the Cityscape 2020 Real Estate Summit.

-With the world slowly emerging from the challenges of global pandemic, United Arab Emirates has been at the forefront of tackling socioeconomic and health challenges with determination, courage and vision.
-Economic sectors have gradually reopened with sustainable actions taken to enhance business activity and minimize socioeconomic impact of the pandemic.
+With the world slowly emerging from the challenges of the global pandemic, United Arab Emirates has been at the forefront of tackling health challenges with determination.
+Economic sectors have gradually reopened with sustainable actions taken to enhance business activity and minimize the socioeconomic impact of the pandemic.

-In 2018, Dubai is the premier destination for business meetings in the Middle East and Africa region.
-Dubai has over 740 hotels with over 120,000 rooms and more than 200,000 sqm of conference and exhibitions centers.
+In 2018, Dubai was the premier destination for business meetings in the Middle East and Africa region.
+Dubai has over 740 hotels with over 120,000 rooms and more than 200,000 sqm of conference and exhibition centers.

-Dubai International Airport is the is the world's busiest airport by international passenger traffic.
+Dubai International Airport is the world's busiest airport by international passenger traffic.
 It connects Dubai to 159 cities with non-stop flights.

 According to statistics, Dubai World Trade Centre (DWTC) has hosted over 400 business events in 2018 with an influx of almost 3.5 million delegates.

-Dubai has numerous attractions including the Burj Khalifa the worlds' tallest structure 829.9 m, Burj Al Arab hotel built on a man-made island, The Dubai Fountain, world's largest performing fountain.
+Dubai has numerous attractions, including the Burj Khalifa, the worlds' tallest structure 829.9 m, Burj Al Arab hotel built on an artificial island, The Dubai Fountain, the world's largest performing fountain.
 Giant malls.

-Dubai Corporation for Tourism and Commerce created a special division known as Dubai Business Events which is the official convention bureau.
-Delivering free and impartial advice tailored to event organizers needs.
+Dubai Corporation for Tourism and Commerce created a special division known as Dubai Business Events, the official convention bureau.
+Delivering free and impartial advice tailored to event organizers' needs.
 The bureau checks and recommends the available venues that would be most suited based on the nature and scale of the business event.
-DBE receives quotes and proposals from different venues/ service providers and short lists them based on the event's specific requirements.
+DBE receives quotes and proposals from different venues/ service providers and shortlists them based on the event's specific requirements.
 The chosen site is inspected to ensure they are of the best standard.
-Seamless support is provided at the event site such as formulation of social and activities at the event.
-To further enhance the event experience Dubai Business Events also assists in development of pre-event and post-event programmers and provides complimentary visitor guides for delegates.
+Seamless support is provided at the event site, such as formulation of social and activities.
+To further enhance the event experience, Dubai Business Events also assists in developing pre-event and post-event programmers and provides complimentary visitor guides for delegates.
 Other notable points include the opportunity to connect with industry professionals and government representatives.
 Other important services include holding hotel reservations and handling public relations.

-DBE partners with both public and private partners such as Dubai World Trade Centre, Fly Dubai and Emirates Airlines as well as other industry members to strengthen Dubai's reputation as a global hotspot and business hub.
-Dubai has hosted numerous international events such as Academy of International Business Annual Meeting and Annual Congress of the Asia Pacific League of Associations for Rheumatology just to name a few.
+DBE partners with both public and private partners such as Dubai World Trade Centre, Fly Dubai, Emirates Airlines, and other industry members to strengthen Dubai's reputation as a global hotspot and business hub.
+Dubai has hosted numerous international events such as the Academy of International Business Annual Meeting and the Annual Congress of the Asia Pacific League of Associations for Rheumatology.

 Abu Dhabi has hosted an array of international events such as International Diabetes Foundation, World Urban Forum, World Ophthalmology Congress, World Future Energy Summit, and the Global Forum for Innovations Agriculture, IDEX the largest defense exhibition and conference in the Middle East, IBTM Arabia a meetings and events industry trade show.

 The National Exhibition Centre (ADNEC) is the largest exhibition center in the Middle East.
-The International Convention Centre (ICC), the emirate's largest indoor auditorium, can seat up to 6,000 people and hosting biggest indoor events for business meetings.
+The International Convention Centre (ICC), the emirate's largest indoor auditorium, can seat up to 6,000 people and host the biggest indoor events and business meetings.

-The Abu Dhabi Convention and Exhibition Bureau offer business solutions such as provision of local expertise and planning events.
-A support team has been established to provide end to end services in collaboration with the industry and tourism leaders.
-Similar to Dubai, Abu Dhabi Convention and Exhibition Bureau recommends venues for business events, Public Relations and marketing support as well as pre and post conference activities.
+The Abu Dhabi Convention and Exhibition Bureau offer business solutions such as providing local expertise and planning events.
+A support team has been established to provide end-to-end services in collaboration with the industry and tourism leaders.
+Similar to Dubai, Abu Dhabi Convention and Exhibition Bureau recommends venues for business events, public relations, marketing support, and pre- and post-conference activities.
 These initiatives are in line with "Advantage Abu Dhabi" as part of the 2030 Economic Vision.
-The vision is to foster a highly competitive and sustainable business environment with excellent tourism and meeting facilities making Abu Dhabi a global hub for organizing large scale business events.
+The vision is to foster a highly competitive and sustainable business environment with excellent tourism and meeting facilities making Abu Dhabi a global hub for organizing large-scale business events.

-United Arab Emirates is one of the most business friendly countries globally with a high level of focus on economic generation and innovation.
-The UAE is ranked 16 on world bank ease of doing business report of 2020.
+The United Arab Emirates is one of the most business-friendly countries globally with a high level of focus on economic generation and innovation.
+The UAE is ranked 16 on the world bank ease of doing a business report of 2020.

 There are different types of business licenses available to investors depending on the nature of business and industry.
-The business licenses are divided in four main categories.
-These include Professional, Commercial, Tourism and Industrial licenses.
+The four main licenses categories include Professional, Commercial, Tourism, and Industrial.
 The commercial license is available for businesses that are performing trading activities.
-The industrial license is applicable to companies which are manufacturing and processing goods.
-The professional license is most suited for consultancy related businesses in multiple fields of activities.
-The fourth type of license is the tourism license which is issued for businesses which are involved in providing tourism services for the ever-growing number of tourists visiting the UAE every year.
+The industrial license applies to companies that are manufacturing and processing goods.
+The professional license is most suited to consultancy-related firms in multiple fields of activities.
+The fourth type of license is the tourism license issued for businesses involved in providing tourism services for the ever-growing number of tourists visiting the UAE every year.

-There are three main business jurisdictions in the Emirates.
-These include Mainland, Free Zone and Offshore companies.
-The businesses are regulated by the Economic Department of each emirate.
-The jurisdictions have its set of laws and business regulations which need to be adhered to.
-Selection of jurisdiction is dependent on nature and scale of the business activity.
-In a mainland company a local partner is required by law if the business has commercial or industrial license.
+There are three main business jurisdictions in the Emirates: Mainland, Free Zone, and Offshore companies.
+Each emirate has an Economic Department that regulates the businesses in the jurisdictions.
+Each jurisdiction has a set of laws and business regulations that need to be adhered to.
+The selection of jurisdiction is dependent on the nature and scale of the business activity.
+For example, a mainland company with a commercial or industrial license requires a local partner.

-The rules governing Free Zone companies are different to the mainland companies.
-The Free zones jurisdiction allows 100% foreign ownership on companies and export/export tax exemptions.
-Free Zone companies are allowed to operate within the confines of the jurisdiction and are restricted to the activities mentioned in the trade license.
-Registrations of Free Zone companies are relatively simpler than mainland ones and the amount of investment required is less compared to mainland registration.
+The rules governing Free Zone companies are different from the mainland companies.
+The Free zones jurisdiction allows 100% foreign ownership of companies and export/export tax exemptions.
+Free Zone companies are permitted to operate within the confines of the jurisdiction and are restricted to the activities mentioned in the trade license.
+Free Zone companies' registration is relatively more straightforward than mainland ones, and the amount of investment required is less than mainland registration.

 Offshore companies are another popular form of business in the Gulf region.
-There are three jurisdictions in the offshore sector which include Dubai, Ajman and Ras al Khaimah.
+There are three jurisdictions in the offshore sector which include Dubai, Ajman, and Ras al Khaimah.
 These entities are ideal for facilitating trade internationally.
 They are also outside the scope of Value Added Tax and Customs.
 Offshore companies are not allowed to operate and trade in the local market.
-Registration of offshore companies is simple and offers business man lot of incentives such as profit repatriation, savings on tax and complete foreign ownership.
+Registration of offshore companies is simple and offers business people many incentives such as profit repatriation, savings on tax, and complete foreign ownership.

-Once the business jurisdiction is decided, the next step is identifying and registering in regards to scale of your business.
-This is called company structure.
-Business entities are divided into multiple activities which include LLC (limited liability Company), Sole establishment, Company Branch (Local, GCC, Free Zone or Foreign) and Holding Companies.
+Once the business jurisdiction is decided, the next step is identifying and registering the business.
+Business entities can be: LLC (limited liability Company).
+Sole establishment.
+Company Branch (Local, GCC, Free Zone, or Foreign).
+Holding Companies.

-Once an investor decides their preferred business jurisdiction, the next part of the process is deciding name of the company.
-The companies must follow the naming convention which complies with law of the country.
-Names which are forbidden or may be religiously offensive are strictly prohibited.
-If the name of a person is included in the business, they must be partners in that business.
-Upon finishing the legal paperwork and submission of documents, the investor will receive their business license after which the process of opening bank accounts can begin which is a hassle free and straightforward process.
+Once an investor decides their preferred business jurisdiction, the next part of the process is choosing the company's name.
+The companies must follow the naming convention, which complies with the law of the country.
+Some words are forbidden, such as religiously offensive words.
+If a person's name is included in the business, they must be partners in that business.
+Upon finishing the legal paperwork and submitting documents, the investor will receive their business license.
+Then, opening bank accounts can begin, which is usually a hassle-free and straightforward process.

-With excellent support services and world class infrastructure it is a stop choice for international conferences and business.
+With excellent support services and world-class infrastructure, it is a top choice for international conferences and business.